The Steel Empire

 Nidvelhir, City of Automatons

 Nidvelhir is a mechanical metropolis full of activity day and night.
-The streets are lined with merchants selling their wares, and the air is thick with the smell of cooking food, grease, and smelted metal.
-The buildings are all made of stone, and the tallest towers stretch up into the darkness, their windows aglow with light.
-Machinery is everywhere.
-It is what gives the city life.
-Cogs and gears spin.
-Engines hum and whir.
+The streets are lined with merchants of every kind, selling goods from every corner of the world.
+It is famous for its adventuring dwarves who dig to remote corners of the Dark Below.
+Nidvelhir's buildings are all made of stone, with copious amounts of machinery meticulously crammed into spaces hewn in the rock for it.
 Nidvelhir's automatons keep the lights on and the water flowing.
-It powers the lifts that take people up to the upper levels of the city, and it keeps the doors open and closed.
+It powers the lifts that take people up to the upper levels of the city, automatic doors, conveyor belts, and more.
 Special automatized Peacekeepers roam the streets, and any citizen being threatened with physical harm -- from thugs, thieves, or otherwise -- can seek their protection.

 Hagalaz, City of Glass

 Hagalaz was built in a pocket of limestone and ash created by a long-ago volcanic eruption.
 The city is made entirely of glass.
 Glittering towers and bridges that seem to be made of ice criss cross the brightly-glowing chasms that the dwarves have cleverly filled with mirrors to reflect sunlight.
-A very long series of hundreds of solar tunnels allow real sunlight to reach the depths of Hagalaz, and it is a popular vacation destination for dwarves who want to see such a novel sight.
+A very long series of hundreds of solar tunnels allow real sunlight to reach the depths of Hagalaz, and it is a popular vacation destination for dwarves who want to feel the warmth from above rather than below.
 Hagalaz's glass buildings are sturdy and refined with the inclusion of iron, which makes some walls frosted too dark to see through.
 The secrets of glassblowing and shaping, refining, and creating artistic metal and glass structures are known by Hagalaz's master artisans.

 Comments